Get help with your small business energy bills

 If you're in debt to your energy supplier

-It's important to act quickly - your energy supply could be disconnected within 30 days if you don't make arrangements to deal with the debt.
+It's important to act quickly - your energy supply could be disconnected if you don't make arrangements to deal with the debt.
 Your supplier might have to get permission from a court before they can enter your property to disconnect your supply.
 If this happens you'll get a letter telling you when the court hearing is.

-If you've had a bill you can't afford
+If you can't afford to pay a bill

 If you think the bill is wrong you should challenge it - call your supplier and ask how it's been calculated.